The men behind bActivate

 Demonstrating localization of S.zoo deep within the endometrium of the chronically infected mare, pursued further investigations in this area.
 The most significant finding was to demonstrate that S.zoo in the chronically infected mare is able to enter a non-active/dormant state in the endometrium and infusion of a special bacterial growth medium into the uterus can induce active growth of S.zoo, previously residing in dormant bacterial reservoirs.
 With this finding diagnosis of these previously subclinic infections is now possible.

-Data from field studies using bActrivate when diagnosing problem mares, indicate that improved diagnosis furthered treatment efficacy and mare fertility.
+Data from field studies using bActivate when diagnosing problem mares, indicate that improved diagnosis furthered treatment efficacy and mare fertility.
 My collaborators and I hope that these findings will improve reproductive efficiency in the mare to the benefit of horses and man.
+Dr. Petersen has authored 21+ peer-reviewed publications, including a paper in Nature Medicine (2025).

 I have had an interest in bacteria-host interactions since I took the infection microbiology course during my veterinary studies.
 I became a DVM in 2000 and immediately initiated my PhD-project, which also dealt with reproductive tract infection albeit in chickens!
 In 2003 I defended my PhD and got a faculty position culminating with a professorship in preventive veterinary microbiology in 2012.